carlssonk/app-template/README.md

 This template is built around **trunk-based development** principles:

 - **Single Branch Deployments** - All changes merge to `main` and deploy automatically to production
-- **Gradual Rollouts** - Cloudflare Workers enable progressive traffic shifting between versions (e.g., 90% old version, 10% new version)
 - **Fast Rollbacks** - Instant rollback to any previous deployment without rebuilding
 - **Immutable Deployments** - Each commit creates a versioned deployment in S3, never overwritten
 - **Confidence Through Testing in Production** - Gradual rollouts let you test new versions with real traffic before full deployment

-The Cloudflare Worker acts as an intelligent router, enabling gradual rollouts at the infrastructure level.
-This complements app-level feature flags: use the Worker for large changes (framework upgrades, breaking changes) and app flags for smaller features.

 ---

 # Setup Guide